dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 When the bridge closed, DNA mutated.

+# Chapter 2

+that's almost certainly happening closer

+to 30,000 years ago.

+And now the thing that seems like madness,

+but might be true is that it could have been as early as 60,

+a lot of the DNA things are suggesting

+that the very first migration

+could have come across as early as 60.

+And when I was a younger archeologist,

+it was heresy to go beyond this 12,500.

+You were a wacko if you said that,

+but now it's really very clear that they came over

+at least by 30,000 and the bridge opened

+and closed and open and closed.

+- That's during the ice age. - Right.

+- I mean, that's crazy, right, that is crazy.

+- Yeah, I mean, you know, they didn't roll in

+and immediately make New York, but there were people

+and there were definitely not people here

+before that, which is fascinating.

+When the bridge closed, DNA mutated.

 And so we have specific kinds of haplogroup

 that are here in the Americas that don't exist otherwise.